Cancer Ablation by Water Vapor

 water vapor technology

-This completely new treatment for prostate cancer is bold in concept, but gentle to the patient.
-Following the treatment, patients go home and most are back to their regular lifestyle the next day versus traditional prostate cancer treatment which entails surgical treatment, hospital stay and devastating side effects including incontinence and sexual dysfunction.
+This completely new treatment for prostate cancer is also gentle on the patient.
+Following the treatment, patients typically go home with no hospital stay and most are back to their regular lifestyle the next day, while traditional prostate cancer treatments entail surgical treatment, a hospital stay, and potential side effects significantly impacting quality of life.

 water vapor technology

-Convective water vapor energy technology is a platform to treat a variety of endourological conditions beginning with BPH, which was cleared by FDA in 2015 and launched soon thereafter as the Rezum® System.
-The technology applies the thermal energy stored in sterile water vapor to convectively deliver targeted, precise treatments to the cancerous prostate tissue in a simple transurethral procedure.
-This completely new treatment for prostate cancer is bold in concept, but gentle to the patient.
+Convective water vapor energy technology is a platform to treat a variety of endourological conditions beginning with Benign Prostatic Hyperplasia (BPH), which was cleared by FDA in 2015 and launched soon thereafter as the Rezūm® System.
+The technology applies the thermal energy stored in sterile water vapor to convectively deliver targeted treatments to the cancerous prostate tissue in a simple transurethral procedure.

 Types of Cancer

-Prostate cancer is one of the most common cancers incurred by men in the United States (US) and is a majorpublic health issue.
-In 2018 there will be an estimated 164,690 new cases, and 29,430 deaths attributed to prostate cancer in the US1.
-In approximately 90 percent of men with prostate cancer, the disease is considered to be confined to the prostate gland (clinically localized disease).
-The incidence of reported prostate cancer has increased with the introduction of the prostate-specific antigen (PSA) blood test.
-Although the disease-specific mortality rates continue to decline, prostate is the second leading cause of cancer death in men, and currently there are nearly 2.9 million American men living with the disease2.
-Half of the US men diagnosed annually with localized prostate cancer meet the American Urological Association’s (AUA’s) “low risk” criteria3 based on
+Prostate cancer is one of the most common cancers incurred by men in the United States (US) and is a major public health issue.
+The American Cancer Society estimates that in 2019 there will be 174,650 new cases, and 31,620 deaths attributed to prostate cancer in the US.
+Although the disease-specific mortality rates continue to decline, prostate cancer is the second leading cause of cancer death in men, and currently there are nearly 2.9 million American men living with the disease1.